malishan/home-assignment/README.md

 ## Checks and Limitations
 * gracefull shutdown of resources are handled
+* there is rate limit check on the number of times boredapi.com can be called which is 10tps.
+Its configurable via the app configuration file
+* the number of activity count to be returned via '/home/v1/activities' api can also be configured but it most be noted that the api timeout should also be increased
+* application logs are found in Logs directory which is configured via app config
+* db schema can be found inside './resources' directory

 ## How to run the application directly on local?

 To run the application, you need to use the following instructions
+1. Setup postgres server using the configuration mentioned in **./resources/dev/database.yml** file
+2. Create table using the schema mentioned in **./resources/schema/1.sql**
-1. Run **go build -o main** command to build the service
+3. Run **go build -o main** command to build the service
-2. Run **./main --port 8080 --env dev --base-config-path ./resources** command to start the service
+4. Run **./main --port 8080 --env dev --base-config-path ./resources** command to start the service
-3. Note: the configurations are present in the env directory inside the base config path directory
+5. Note: the configurations are present in the env directory inside the base config path directory
-4. Note: logs will be printed in the mentioned log path as per the config provided.
+6. Note: logs will be printed in the mentioned log path as per the config provided.
 Log rotation is also handled.

 ## How to run the application via docker on local?